enkidevs/curriculum/go/intro/go-operators/go-operators.md

 ---
 ## Practice

-Which operators follow the right-to-left order of operations.
+The bitwise and ??? operators follow the right-to-left order of operations.

-???

-???

-- Bitwise
 - Assignment
 - Arithmetic
 - Relational